- The Hurunui Garden Festival gives you a rare opportunity to visit properties in the Hurunui District.

-- One of the conditions of entry to our gardens is that all visitors accept responsibility for their and their family’s own health and safety while in the gardens.
+- One of the conditions of entry to these properties is that all visitors accept responsibility for their and their family’s own health and safety while there.

-Many gardens contain sloping or uneven surfaces, including bricks, wooden sleepers and grass that can be slippery when wet.
+- Many gardens contain sloping or uneven surfaces including bricks, wooden sleepers and grass that can be slippery when wet.
 We encourage all visitors to wear appropriate footwear and exercise caution on steep slopes.
 Be alert for low hanging branches when walking underneath tree canopies.

 - Please ensure you remove any of your belongings you bring with you into the properties.
 Owners are not responsible for disposing of rubbish or collecting and returning lost property.